MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/library-resources.md

 ## Transfer files

-You have direct access to copy and move library files through Windows Explorer.
+You've direct access to copy and move library files through Windows Explorer.
 Each file in a library share has a unique GUID and is periodically indexed during library refreshes.
 After a file is refreshed, you can move it to any other location on a library share managed by VMM and refresh automatically tracks the file movement.
 After the move, file metadata is updated during the next library refresh.

 In addition, you can allow unencrypted file transfers to and from a library server.